Dimitri Pavadé

 Dimitri Pavadé (born 14 August 1989) is a French para-athlete who specializes in long jump.
-He represented France at the 2020 Summer Paralympics.
+Born and raised on the island of Réunion, he represented France at the 2020 and 2024 Paralympics.

 Career

-Pavadé represented France in the men's long jump T64 event at the 2020 Summer Paralympics and won a silver medal.
+Pavadé represented France in the men's long jump T64 event at the 2020 Paralympics and won a silver medal.
+He also represented France in the same event at the 2024 Paralympics, coming in fourth.

 Personal life

 Pavadé's right leg was amputated at the age of eighteen after a work accident.
-He was working on the docks in Réunion, France when a forklift truck, weighing 18 tonnes, rolled over his leg.
+He was working on the docks in Réunion when a forklift truck, weighing 18 tonnes, rolled over his leg.

+During the 2024 Paralympics, after competing he came out as gay publicly.